stfc/PSyclone/doc/user_guide/tutorials_and_examples.rst

 PSyclone provides a hands-on tutorial.
 The easiest way to follow it is reading the `Readme files in github <https://github.com/stfc/PSyclone/tree/master/tutorial/practicals>`_.
-The tutorial is divided in two sections, a first section that introduces PSyclone and how to
+The tutorial is divided into two sections, a first section that introduces PSyclone and how to
 `use it to transform generic Fortran code  <https://github.com/stfc/PSyclone/tree/master/tutorial/practicals/generic>`_ (this is the recommended starting point for everybody).
-And a second sections about
+And a second section about
-`the LFRic DSL <https://github.com/stfc/PSyclone/tree/master/tutorial/practicals/LFRic>`_ (this is only recommended for people interested in PSKAL DSLs and LFRic in particular).
+`the LFRic DSL <https://github.com/stfc/PSyclone/tree/master/tutorial/practicals/LFRic>`_ (this is only recommended for people interested in PSyKAL DSLs and LFRic in particular).

-To do the proposed hands-on you will need a linux shell with Python installed and to download the hand-on directory with:
+To do the proposed hands-on you will need a linux shell with Python installed and to download the hands-on directory with:

 .. code-block:: bash